FrogboyMV/Health/README.md

   * **Steps** - The default Every X Steps will be adjusted by this amount.
   * **Add Percentage** - The default Add Percentage will be adjusted by this percent.
 This value is multiplied by the State Management’s Add Percentage as well as all other adjustments.
 100% means that it stays the same.
 50% mean that it cuts it in half and 200% would double the odds.
 This works like applying multiple Elemental Chance traits.
   * **Remove Percentage** - Works just like Add Percent but applies to the Remove Percentage chance.
-  * **Bonus/Penalty** - Static bonus or penalty that applies to Max HP.
-If you wanted a piece of equipment to add +30 to a Health HP’s Max, add that here.
 * **Immune** - Disables Health adjustments when true.
 If you disabled an Oxygen attribute, your character could effectively breath underwater.
 Their Oxygen HP wouldn’t change while disabled.
 * **Visible** - Actors, class and races can be configured to hide this Health HP attribute so that this character doesn’t appear to have it at all.
 Make sure you set Immune to false if if you want to completely eliminate this Health attribute for this character.
 * **Enemy Parameters** - If your actors have to deal with various levels of Health, their foes should need to as well.
 Enemies don’t typically persist beyond battle so this parameter just allows you to set the default Min and Max percentage range for all enemies.
 If this is not set, the range will default to the optimum 50% range according to the gauges Control.
 A Decremental gauge will be 50%-100%; an Incremental will be 0%-50%; and Equilibrium defaults to 25%-75%.
 These defaults can be overridden here.
   * **Min Percent** -  Minimum percentage of Health HP enemies start battle with.
   * **Max Percent** -  Maximum percentage of Health HP enemies start battle with.
 * **Show in Battle Log** - Show or hide damage to this Health in the Battle Log.
 * **Recover All** - Health HP recovers to optimum value when Recover All command is executed.
 * **Battle Gauge Color** - Customize the battle gauge color.
 * **Drain Health Abbr** - Normally, when a Health HP bar runs out, that’s it.
 Most of the time, something really bad happens like they die, fall asleep, go insane or whatever.
 But maybe you don’t want it to be so drastic.
 Maybe running out food or water doesn’t kill you but starts draining your normal HP.
 In systems where normal HP is split into different Health HP stats like (Head, Body, Arms and Legs), you probably want negative health in those areas to start damaging the character’s normal HP.
 By specifying an abbreviation, when this Health is at critical levels as defined by the Control parameter, excess is applied to the other Health stat.
 You can also use HP or MP here.
+This only works for Incremental and Decremental control types at this time.

 ![status](/img/snap04.png)